Chatanga/Girinoscope/README.md

 ## Troubleshooting

-**The UI is not very responsive on Linux, in particular when dragging the trigger axes.**

-Use `java -Dsun.java2d.opengl=true -jar target/Girinoscope-*-dist.jar` to enable the GPU acceleration.

 **A serial port is detected but cannot be opened.**

 On Linux (Ubuntu), you need to be a member of the `dialout` group